If you spend any time sitting at a desk then this DIY Footrest is just what you need.

 If you sand all your pieces before you put it together it will save you time and frustration getting all the nooks and crannies smooth and ready for paint or stain.

 I started out sanding with this cute little sanding tool I got at a thrift store a few years ago.
-I use it all the time on smaller projects but not sure why I reach for it first when clearly it will take me hours to get larger pieces smooth this way.
-But old school will build some muscles, that’s for sure.
+I use it all the time on smaller projects but not sure why I reach for it first when clearly it will take me hours to get larger pieces smooth.
+But going old school will build some muscles, that’s for sure.

 - Grab two 12″ long scraps of wood and place them between the two “legs” of your footrest.